cathiele/homeassistant-goecharger/README.md

 ## Features
 - attributes from charger available as sensors
 - switch to turn off/on charger
+- set charge limit in kWh (0.1 kWh steps)
+- set max current for charging in ampere (6-32A)
+- set absolute maximum current for charging (max can not be set higher than "absolute max")

 # Warning: WIP - Breaking changes possible
 This is the first version of the Integration so there are still breaking chnages possible.

 # Installation